The Doomsday Machine (Star Trek: The Original Series): Reception

-In 1991's 25th anniversary of the series, a fan survey of the top ten episodes of the original series ranked "The Doomsday Machine" No. 4 behind only "The Trouble with Tribbles", "The City on the Edge of Forever", and "Amok Time."
+This episode was nominated for a Hugo award in 1967.
+In 1991's 25th-anniversary of the series, a fan survey of the top 10 episodes of the original series ranked "The Doomsday Machine" at number four, behind only "The Trouble with Tribbles", "The City on the Edge of Forever", and "Amok Time."

-For the franchise's 30th anniversary, TV Guide ranked "The Doomsday Machine" No. 4 on its list of the 10 best Star Trek episodes.
+For the franchise's 30th anniversary, TV Guide ranked "The Doomsday Machine" at number four on its list of the 10 best Star Trek episodes.
 Zack Handlen of The A.V.
 Club gave the episode an "A" rating, describing the episode as "very strong stuff", noting effective tension building and the development of Decker's character.
-Handlen also noted Sol Kaplan's score which "matches the actors' intensity."
+Handlen also noted Sol Kaplan's score, which "matches the actors' intensity."

-In 2010, SciFiNow ranked this the tenth best episode of the original series.
-In 2012, Christian Science Monitor ranked this the tenth best episode of the original Star Trek.
-In 2014, Gizmodo ranked "The Doomsday Machine" as the 18th best episode of Star Trek, out of the over 700 ones made by that time including later series.
+In 2010, SciFiNow ranked this the 10th-best episode of the original series.
+In 2012, Christian Science Monitor ranked this the 10th-best episode of the original Star Trek.
+In 2014, Gizmodo ranked "The Doomsday Machine" as the 18th-best episode of Star Trek, out of the over 700 ones made by that time, including later series.

-In 2015, WhatCulture ranked this the 6th best episode of all time in the Star Trek science fiction universe.
+In 2015, WhatCulture ranked this the sixth-best episode of all time in the Star Trek science-fiction universe.
 In 2015, Wired did not recommend skipping this episode in their binge-watching guide for the original series.